mirirtiqa/SpotDraftTaskFrontend/README.md

 -  Google Cloud Storage to store files.
 -  MongoDb to store user information (name, hashed password, user's uploaded pdf details, comments on pdf's)
 -  Reset Password using link if user forgets password.
+-  Uses ContextAPI and LocalStorage to store user's name, email and token

 ---